• Skip to main content

 1. Preheat the oven to 350°F (177°C).
 Spray a 9x5 inch loaf pan with nonstick cooking spray and set aside.

-2. Using a handheld mixer or a stand mixer fitted with a paddle attachment, beat the unsalted butter, light brown sugar, and granulated sugar on high speed until fluffy, about 3-5 minutes.
-On medium speed, add the eggs one at a time, scraping down the bowl after each addition.
-Once combined, add in the sour cream, vanilla extract, and mashed bananas and mix until homogenous.
+2. In a large bowl (or a stand mixer fitted with a paddle attachment), beat together the unsalted butter, light brown sugar, and granulated sugar on high speed until fluffy, about 3-5 minutes.
+On medium speed, add the eggs, and mix well to combine.
+Then, add in the sour cream, vanilla extract, and mashed bananas and mix until homogenous.
 Scrape the bowl well to make sure everything is evenly incorporated.

 3. In a separate bowl, whisk together the all-purpose flour, baking soda, and salt.
-Then, add the dry ingredients into the other mixture in one addition and mix until only just combined—be careful not to overmix!
+Then, add the dry ingredients into the other mixture in one addition and mix until only just combined, being careful not to overmix.
 Finally, fold in the chocolate chips with a spatula.

-4. Pour the batter into the prepared pan and spread with an offset spatula or knife to make sure it is even at the top.
-If desired, generously sprinkle some turbinado sugar on top of the batter to give it an extra crunch.
+4. Pour the batter into the prepared pan and spread with an offset spatula or knife to make sure it's even at the top.
+If desired, sprinkle a few more chocolate chips on top of the batter and generously sprinkle some turbinado sugar on top to give the bread an extra crunch.
 Bake the bread in the preheated oven for 55-65 minutes, or until a toothpick inserted in the middle of the bread comes out clean.
-Remove the bread from the oven and let it cool in the pan for ten minutes.
-Then, transfer the bread to a wire rack to cool completely before serving.
+Remove the bread from the oven and let it cool in the pan until it's no longer hot to the touch.
+Then, transfer the bread to a wire rack to cool completely before cutting and serving.

 Equipment